Undivided Resources

 How do I know which plan is right for my child?

 Which document your child will most benefit from depends on their unique needs.
 According to Carey, a 504 is sufficient when a child needs support accessing the learning environment or content.
 A 504 plan will typically only cover accommodations and, in some cases, services.
-On the other hand, as Clark tells us, a child who needs “either specialized academic instruction or to be in a special education classroom will probably need an IEP.”
+On the other hand, a child who needs either specialized academic instruction or special education services such as speech therapy will need an IEP.

 Clark adds, “Every child is different.
 Every situation is different.
 But an IEP does provide more as far as protections for the child.
 So, generally speaking, if you qualify for an IEP, you would get everything you could get from the 504, plus other things — it’s more comprehensive.”